lindenb/jvarkit/docs/FindAllCoverageAtPosition.md

   Options:
     -x, --extend
       [20190218]extend by 'x' base to try to catch close with clipped reads.
-A distance specified as a positive integer.Comma are removed.
+A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 500
     -filter, --filter